 Syntax Description weight1 Percentage of the port speed to which the port should be limited.
 The range is 10 to 90.
 Defaults The port is not rate limited and is set to 100 percent.
-Command Modes Interface configuration Command History Release Modification 12.2(40)EX2 This command was introduced. rate in incremen Note The egress queue e default settings are suitable for most situations.
-You should change them only when bugh understanding of the egress queues and if these settings do not meet your quality of service (QoS) Examples - ows how to limit a port to 800 Mb/s: interface gigabitethernet2/0/1 if)# srr-queue bandwidth limit 80 You can verify y EXEC command our settings by entering the show mls qos interface [interface-id] queueing privileged l.
+Command Modes Interface configuration Command History ReleaseModification12.2(40)EX2This command was introduced.
+Usage Guidelines If you configure this command to 80 percent, the port is idle 20 percent of the time.
+The line rate drops to 80 percent of the connected speed.
+These values are not exact because the hardware adjusts the line rate in increments of six.
+Note The egress queue default settings are suitable for most situations.
+You should change them only when you have a thorough understanding of the egress queues and if these settings do not meet your quality of service (QoS) solution.
+Examples This example shows how to limit a port to 800 Mb/s: Switch(config)# interface gigabitethernet2/0/1 Switch(config-if)# srr-queue bandwidth limit 80 You can verify your settings by entering the show mls qos interface [interface-id] queueing privileged EXEC command.